-Within hours the pain travels to the lower right-hand side, where the appendix is located, and becomes constant and severe.
+Within hours, the pain travels to your lower right-hand side, where the appendix is usually located, and becomes constant and severe.

-Pressing on the appendix area, coughing or walking, may all make the pain worse.
+Pressing on this area, coughing or walking, may all make the pain worse.

 If you have appendicitis, you may also have other symptoms, including:

 - a high temperature (fever) and a flushed face

 When to get medical help

 If you're experiencing abdominal pain that's gradually getting worse, contact your GP or call NHS 24 on 111 for advice.

 Appendicitis can easily be confused with something else, such as a gastroenteritis, severe irritable bowel syndrome (IBS), constipation, bladder or urine infections and occasionally Crohn's disease.
 In young women, these symptoms can sometimes have a gynaecological cause, such as an ectopic pregnancy or menstrual pain.

 However, any condition that causes constant stomach pain requires urgent medical attention.

 You should call 999 for an ambulance if you get a pain that suddenly becomes worse and spreads across your abdomen.
 These are signs that your appendix may have burst.